 - They must have a credible plan for decarbonisation

-- This plan must be compatible with the Paris Climate Agreement
+- This plan must be compatible with the ambition to contain global warming to 1.5˚C

 For nearly all the developed market companies we invest in, this is already a reality, although we continue to monitor and track their progress.
 For those based in emerging markets, which have a more challenging path to decarbonisation, we are working collaboratively with their management to agree a credible timeframe for transition.